F1R3FLY-io/f1r3fly/README.md

 ## Licence information

-To get summary of licenses being used by the F1r3fly's dependencies, simply run `sbt node/dumpLicenseReport`.
+To get summary of licenses being used by the s dependencies, simply run `sbt node/dumpLicenseReport`.
 The report will be available under `node/target/license-reports/rnode-licenses.html`